-The Building Our Network of Diversity (BOND) Project is committed to advancing efforts to recruit, develop, support, and retain male educators of color at all grade levels within Montgomery County (MD) Public Schools.
-The BOND Project demonstrates its commitment through professional enrichment, mentoring, scholarship, and fellowship activities in Montgomery County as well as the national stage.
+The Building Our Network of Diversity (BOND) Project is committed to advancing efforts to recruit, develop, support, and retain male educators of color.
+The BOND Project demonstrates its commitment through professional enrichment, mentoring, scholarship, and fellowship activities for educators across the country.

-To increase educator capacity via professional development, presentations, and scholarship
+To increase educator capacity via professional development, presentations, and scholarships

 The “BOND” strives to create a sense of community that is cultivated through bonds that develop between members who include veteran teacher mentors and new teacher mentees.
 Interactions range from topics on teaching strategies, student engagement and mentoring practices to family life, sports and current affairs.
 It is likely that participants will discuss matters of race, culture, and its impact on their practice.